rakhawisesa/shamo-shoes-store/README.md

 ....

-This project contains :
+This project contains UI implementation using Flutter Framework.
-Flutter UI Implementation